kubewarden/kubewarden-controller/docs/rfcs/rfc/0010-rancher-integration-policies.md

 It would then be retrieved with an OCI registry client.
 This would be more efficient than pulling full Wasm modules for all policies as in (A).

+This means policies would have the metadata saved in both:
+- Wasm module, as of today.
+Used by `kwctl`, `policy-server`.
+- OCI registry `manifest.config`.

+This would mean that policy-related metadata can be dropped from `policy/artifacthub-pkg.yml`, which should only contain things related to Artifact Hub.

 Airgap installations would consist on mirroring the OCI registry.
 Rancher airgap works by providing a list of images to be mirrored, and instructions for using a private registry.
 We would need to instruct Kubewarden